trieschlab/PymoNNto/README.md

 network.simulate_iterations(iterations=1000)
 ```

-The Network activity and the Neurons positions can be plotted like this:
+The Network activity and the Neurons positions can be plotted like this ("100: recorder" can alternatively be added when the Neuron Group object is initialized):

 ```python
 recorder=NeuronRecorder(['n.output'], tag='my_recorder')